tesseract-ocr/tessdoc/Benchmarks.md

 ### 3.05

 #### 305
-It uses thr legacy engine.
+It uses the legacy engine.

 ```sh
 tesseract 3.05.02